EgorSozonov/Tl/docs/README.md

 # Tl
 ### A new programming language for the browser

-Goal: a practical web development language that doesn't suck
+Goal: a practical embedded scripting language that doesn't suck

 ### Language features